HackSouth/hacksouth.github.io/_posts/2021-06-16-Pay-It-Forward.md

 <h1>There is no such thing in life as a free lunch. <br/> Well, welcome to the exception to the rule (cos, who likes rules anyway - yuck!)</h1>

-<p> A few years ago <a target="_blank" href="https://telspace.co.za/"><i class="fas fa-external-link-square-alt"></i> Telspace Systems</a> gave me an opportunity and it changed my life.
+<p> A few years ago <a target="_blank" rel="noopener noreferrer" href="https://telspace.co.za/"><i class="fas fa-external-link-square-alt"></i> Telspace Systems</a> gave me an opportunity and it changed my life.
 I am so grateful that there are people in the world (like those at Telspace) who do this kind of thing.
 It became a personal priority to be able to keep this kind of momentum going, and do my utmost to give the same kind of opportunities to others.</p>

 <!--more-->